eheinric/forum/readme.txt

  Extension Ideas
  _______________

 - Multiple forums: Instead of just being able to select one forum per assignment, it could be helpful for the teacher to be able to select multiple forums, when marking across these multiple forums is desired.

 - Date restrictions: Setting a start and an end date for the extraction would allow the teacher to control the time periods for extraction.
 E.g., the teacher might want to select weeks 1 and 2 of the course separately.

 - Statistics: One could calculate statistics (like number of postings, length of postings) on class and individual levels and include these in the files generated per students.

 - Relationships: One could extract information on the relationships about postings (who has interacted with whom, who is at the centre of discussions, who has isolated postings) and include these in the files generated per students.

 - Teacher postings: One could extract postings from teachers (and teaching assistants) and make these available to the teacher.

-- File format: On ecould give the user the choice between file formats.
+- File format: One could give the user the choice between file formats.
 Currently, html files are created.
 PDF might be better?

 - Plagiarism checking: One could activate plagiarism checking for the generated files.